ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    6. Machine Type

 Besides the list view, an Administrator can also view the detail of a Machine by clinking on a Machine Name in the List view.
 This Detail view shows all the details of a Machine in all the country configured languages.

+The Machine List View Screen is built using a templatized approach.
+Please refer [Section 6.2](#62-view-master-data-for-each-table) below for more details.

 #### 5.2.2 Create Machine
 An Admin can create a Machine by providing necessary mandatory details.
 A Machine needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of the Machine in only primary language but will not allow activation of that Machine until data for that Machine is not updated for all the languages.